-Gaza Border Riots Leaves 41 Dead In Advance Of Jerusalem Embassy Opening
+Gaza Border Riots Leave Over 40 Dead In Advance Of Jerusalem Embassy Opening

 “What a glorious day…Remember this moment!
 This is history!
 President Trump, by recognizing history, you have made history.”

 Activist groups are condemning the violence that’s leading to high death counts.
-An Israeli human rights organization called B’Tselem do not believe that Israeli forces should be using gunfire, saying that “The fact that live gunfire is once again the sole measure that the Israeli military is using in the field evinces appalling indifference towards human life on the part of senior Israeli government and military officials.”
+An Israeli human rights organization called B’Tselem does not believe that Israeli forces should be using gunfire.

+“The fact that live gunfire is once again the sole measure that the Israeli military is using in the field evinces appalling indifference towards human life on the part of senior Israeli government and military officials.”

 The group asserts that there are other ways to resolve conflicts with the protesters, rather than using brute force.

 On Tuesday, many Palestinians are expected to attempt to cross the fence into Israel, with many anticipating further deaths and injuries.